Kanegraffiti/Solace/docs/developer_guide.md

-  diary/              # saved diary entries notes/              # markdown notes todo/               # todo items
+  diary/              # saved diary entries notes/              # markdown notes todo/               # todo items settings/           # user preferences
 ```

 Data files under `storage/` are created automatically at runtime.
 JSON files in `data/` hold seed facts and conversation examples used by the program.
+User preferences are stored in `settings/settings.json` and can be changed at runtime with the `/mode settings` command.

 ## Installation for Development